About

 Social Media

-- Threaten others, including the author of the article, other individuals that post comments on the site, etc.
+• Threaten others, including the author of the article, others who post comments on the site, etc.